-Supplies You Need To Make This Advent Calendar Printable Craft:
+Supplies Needed to Make Advent Calendar Printable Craft

 - Wreath Form – I used a 12″ wood form (you can also use cardboard)

 - Wooden Clothespins – 50-90 (depending on wreath size)